paluro567/personal-website/docs/Projects.md

 <center><b>Software Engineer (full-time)</b></center></br>

-- <u>Market Data Automation & Processing </u> </br>
+- <u> Datalake Market Data Automation & Processing </u> </br>
 Implemented a configurable Autosys automation framework capable of seamlessly handling diverse data sources such as market data files delivered via scheduled emails, file drops, or other means.
-Each data ingestion process has been encapsulated into its own modular and reusable component within the organization's Python Datalake project.
-This design promotes code reusability and extensibility, allowing for easy integration of new data sources and future enhancements without the need for significant modifications.
+Each data ingestion process is encapsulated into its own modular and reusable component within the organization's Python Datalake project.
+My implementation promotes code reusability and extensibility, allowing for easy integration of new data sources and future enhancements without the need for significant modifications.
 - <u>Full-Stack 1065 Tax Form</u> </br>
 Structured a full-stack React application for the organization to submit 1065 tax forms to a database and incorporated logic to enable  versioning of submissions.
 - <u>Revamaped Company Site with Embedded Power BI Reports</u> </br>